-The Heartbreaking Truth Behind Mr. Sunshine: History vs. Cinematic Fiction
+The Heartbreaking Truth Behind Mr. Sunshine: Fact vs. Cinematic Fiction

 1. Beyond the Romance: Why Mr. Sunshine is a Global Phenomenon

 When my students from all over the world ask me, "Is Mr. Sunshine worth watching?" my answer is always a resounding "Yes," but with a crucial caveat.
 While the cinematography is breathtaking and the romance is soul-stirring, the true heart of this drama lies in its portrayal of a disappearing nation.
-It is not just a story; it is a requiem for those who fought to be remembered.
+It portrays a period when Korea was under enormous political pressure from foreign powers, especially Japan, Russia, and the United States.
 For anyone trying to understand the depth of Korean sentiment, this drama is an essential watch.

 2. The Lonely Struggle of Emperor Gojong: Victim or Visionary?